MarianiGiacomo/acos-jsav-vas/README.md

 Static files should be placed in the `/static` folder, and can be accessed from for example a `<script>` tag with `/statis/jsav-vas/<your_file_in_static_folder`.
 Ideally stylesheets should be placed under `static/style` and JavaScript files under `static/js`, but it is up to you where you place them, since you will have to refer to them using their full path in the `static` folder.
 The exercise file that uses the JSAV library to create the exercises **must place the file in** `/static/exercises/`.

 ## Exercise grading
-The `acos-jsav` package listens for `jsav-log-event` and when a `jsav-exercise-grade` is detected, it extracts the points and sends them to acos-server.
+The `acos-jsav` package listens for `jsav-log-event` and when a `jsav-exercise-grade` is detected, it extracts the points and sends them to the Acos server.